zopencommunity/meta/docs/Guides/Porting.md

 Change your current directory to the `jqport` directory: `cd jqport`.
 You will notice several files:
 * README.md - A description of the project
-* buildenv - The configuration file that drives the build, testing, and installation of the project.
+* buildenv - The zopen configuration file that drives the build, testing, and installation of the project.
 * cicd.groovy - The CI/CD configuration file used in the Jenkins pipeline
 For more information, please visit the [zopen build README](https://github.com/ZOSOpenTools/utils)

 Note: `zopen build` supports projects based in github repositories or tarball locations.
 Since autoconf/automake are not currently functioning on z/OS, we typically choose the tarball location because it contains a `configure` script pre-packaged.
 Let's go ahead and do this for `jq`.

-In the `buildenv` file, you'll notice the following contents
+In the `buildenv` file, you'll notice the following contents:
 ```bash
 export ZOPEN_GIT_URL="git@github.com:stedolan/jq.git"
 export ZOPEN_GIT_DEPS="git make autoconf"
 export ZOPEN_TARBALL_URL="https://github.com/stedolan/jq/releases/download/jq-1.6/jq-1.6.tar.gz"
 export ZOPEN_TARBALL_DEPS="make"
 export ZOPEN_TYPE="TARBALL"

 zopen_check_results()
 {
   dir="$1"